 Honestly, nothing frustrates me more than lawyers who don’t do their job and don’t communicate with their client.

 If you want to avoid finding yourself in a similar situation, there are steps you can take.
 Here’s my best advice on how to choose the right legal help for your divorce:

 1. Be sure that an attorney is truly the right option for you

 You have options in divorce – always remember that.
-Most states allow for pro se divorce, meaning that individuals can represent themselves in their divorce (this is what we help you do if you’re living in California)… If you’re in California, Hello Divorce clients receive special legal coaching rates from Levine Family Law Group.).
+Most states allow for pro se divorce, meaning that individuals can represent themselves in their divorce (this is what our legal document assistants help you do if you’re living in California)… If you’re in California, Hello Divorce clients receive special legal coaching rates from Levine Family Law Group.).
 You can also engage the services of a mediator, which can keep costs down significantly and keep your divorce out of the courts.
 Or you can work with a legal coach, who can help you draft documents, provide legal guidance and even negotiate and implement a legal strategy.
 (Remember: if you’re in California, Hello Divorce offers access to LFLG legal coaching services, in as little as 30-minute increments.)

 2. Check up on their tech